shreyamahajanind/PepBot/chatbotwithqnamakerappservice-bot-src/README.md

 - Use value of "QnAAuthKey" for setting "QnAEndpointKey".
 - Capture KnowledgeBase Id, HostName and EndpointKey current published app

+Further,
+- Make sure QnABotML.Model is loaded properly, if not one can add the model mannualy using the file "training_data_pep_bot" in "TrainingData" folder.

 ## Testing the bot using Bot Framework Emulator